Jennetters/Jennetters.github.io/posts/2018-02-25-I-can-do-things-too.md

 layout: post
 title:  "I can do that too!"
 date:   2018-02-25 21:59:39 -0500
-categories: jekyll update, iris keyboard, mechanical keyboard
+tags: jekyll update, iris keyboard, mechanical keyboard, pictures
 ---

 Wooooo boy!!
 I've been anxiously waiting for all of the things and stalking my tracking information, and now they're here!
 Well, all but the cables.
 NBD.
 I can make do.
 So, after a busy birthday weekend (not mine) it's time to get this party started!